 It depends.
 A larger server fleet means that each server’s load can be lower because the userbase is better spread across their locations.
 However, the implementation is important.
 The VyprVPN setup includes their own DNS, and they own every one of their VPN servers.
 It means that they can provide much better maintenance of their infrastructure.
 So, it’s a different approach.

 When it comes to country coverage, the numbers are quite modest.
-They have the most servers in Europe, ~29.
-Then, the Oceanic region and Asia follows with ~12 countries and the Americas with ~8 countries.
+They have the most servers in Europe, ~30.
+Then, the Oceanic region and Asia follow with 17 countries and the Americas with 10 countries.
 Africa and the Middle East have the worst coverage.
 However, they still do have some strategically placed servers, so there are options even in such cases.
+You can see the full server list on the official site of VyprVPN.

 Plans & pricing